-The economist Richard Thaler, a keen observer of human behavior and founder of behavioural economics, was inspired by Kahneman & Tversky’s work.
+The economist Richard Thaler, a keen observer of human behavior and founder of behavioral economics, was inspired by Kahneman & Tversky’s work.
 According to him people think of value in relative rather than absolute terms.
 Systematic deviations from rationality are observed to challenge many of the assumptions of conventional thinking.
-He has popularized the concept of nudges and argued that “the real point of behavioural economics is to highlight behaviors that are in conflict with the standard rational model.
+He has popularized the concept of nudges and argued that “the real point of behavioral economics is to highlight behaviors that are in conflict with the standard rational model.
 His approach brought scientific insights into the world of business and management and they are challenging classical economics in the workplace, the marketplace and top management.

 Living in the Moment

 Behavioral economics uses psychological experimentation to develop theories about human decision making and has identified a range of biases by looking at how people think and feel.
 Behavioral economics is trying to change the way traditionally trained economists think about people’s perceptions of value and expressed preferences.
-According to Behavioral economics, people are not always self-interested, benefits maximising, and costs minimising individuals with stable preferences—our thinking is subject to insufficient knowledge, feedback, and processing capability, which often involves uncertainty and is affected by the context in which we make decisions.
+According to Behavioral economics, people are not always self-interested, benefits maximizing, and costs minimizing individuals with stable preferences—our thinking is subject to insufficient knowledge, feedback, and processing capability, which often involves uncertainty and is affected by the context in which we make decisions.
 Most of our choices are not the result of careful deliberation.
 We are influenced by readily available information in memory, automatically generated affect, and salient information in the environment.
 We also live in the moment, in that we tend to resist change, are poor predictors of future behavior, subject to distorted memory, and affected by physiological and emotional states.
 Finally, we are social animals with social preferences, such as those expressed in trust, reciprocity and fairness; we are susceptible to social norms and a need for self-consistency.

 Incentives and Cognitive Overload

-Incentives still matter but behavioural economics suggests that our motivations when making choices are not those that are taught in orthodox economics.
+Incentives still matter but behavioral economics suggests that our motivations when making choices are not those that are taught in orthodox economics.
 Cognitive overload is common when we are faced with a huge array of choices and people frequently fall back on simple heuristics in these situations.
-When it comes to addressing persistent economic and social problems, such as gambling addiction, rising obesity, anti-social behaviour and the causes of instability in financial markets, behavioural ideas have plenty of validity and indeed there is plenty of room to move when we are faced with problems such as change management and digital transformation.
+When it comes to addressing persistent economic and social problems, such as gambling addiction, rising obesity, anti-social behavior and the causes of instability in financial markets, behavioral ideas have plenty of validity and indeed there is plenty of room to move when we are faced with problems such as change management and digital transformation.
 In our complex world, where uncertainty is the new normal, we cannot use a ‘one size fits all’ model for understanding the economy.